10 Most Endangered

 Lofty Vision

-Constructed between 1859 and 1863 for Union Christian College, the five-story brick building’s towering design spoke to the founders’ lofty aspirations as one of the state’s earliest places of higher education, offering both men and women the opportunity to pursue degrees.
-After the college closed in 1924, the Romanesque Revival-style building reopened as Merom Institute, a religious camp and meeting space.
-From 1941-1943, the campus served as a base camp for the Soil Conservation Service operated by the American Friends Service Committee, housing conscientious objectors who worked on area farmlands creating stock water ponds and drainage systems, constructing fences, building terraces, and planting trees.
+Constructed between 1859 and 1863 for Union Christian College, the hall’s design spoke to the founders’ lofty aspirations as one of the state’s earliest places of higher education, open to both male and female students.
+After the college closed in 1924, the Romanesque Revival-style building reopened as Merom Institute, a religious camp and retreat.

 For More Information